nus-cs2030s/2425-s2/docs/vim/operations.md

 First, move the cursor at the beginning of a line.
 Go into VISUAL BLOCK mode with CTRL-V or CTRL-Q[^1], then select the lines that you want to comment.

+[^1]: If this does not work, it means that your terminal or OS is intercepting the shortcut keys for other purposes.
+For instance, CTRL-V might be interpreted as "paste" in Windows.
+You need to remap the hotkeys either in Vim or your app/OS.

 Type SHIFT-I to insert in VISUAL BLOCK mode, type `// ` and then `ESC` to go back to NORMAL mode.
 The text `// ` would be inserted in front of each line selected.

 To uncomment, select `// ` on each line that you wish to uncomment, and `x` to delete them.